 The National Trust for Scotland’s Torridon Countryside Centre was a stone’s throw away from our hostel, so we headed there to follow a way-marked walking trail.

 It was a pretty walk and signs of autumn’s imminent arrival were everywhere.
 Bright red berries, golden leaves and ripe fruits.
 It was like a Keats poem come to life.

 Our walk had wildlife aplenty too.
 We passed a deer park and Highland Cattle enclosure.
-It was strange seeing those beasties enclosed, especially somewhere remote like Torridon.
+It was strange seeing those beasties enclosed, especially somewhere rugged and rural like Torridon.
 We’re more accustomed to seeing them roaming free on our travels.

 Torridon is undoubtedly one of Scotland’s prettiest villages.
 The whitewashed cottages contrasted against a backdrop of hulking mountains are beautiful and dramatic.
-While the black water of Loch Torridon adds an air of mystery to the place.
+While the dark waters of Loch Torridon add an air of mystery to the place.